nlp-learners/nlp-learners.github.io/_notes/first_note.md

 date : 30-01-2022
 ---

+# This is the First Note

-# This is the first note
+This is the first note of NLP Learners Obsidian Knowledge Management Repo.